quartx-analytics/calllogger/docs/plugins.rst

 plugins directory of the quartx_call_logger package.
 Then create a class that inherits from either :class:`quartx_call_logger.plugins.Plugin` or :class:`quartx_call_logger.plugins.SerialPlugin`.

-When the call logger start up it scans for the plugin directory for plugins and registors them automatically.
+When the call logger starts up it scans the plugin directory for plugins and registers them automatically.

 There is one method that is required in the plugin class, "run".
 This method is the main entry point for the plugin.
 This method should be